mgarcia175/phase-2-project/README.md

 ## Description

-Movie-verse is a fun application, which allows users to really dive into the universe of movies by giving them the control to explore, learn and plan their jounrey to watch movies which they are interested in!
+***Movie-verse*** is a fun application, which allows users to really dive into the universe of movies by giving them the control to explore, learn and plan their jounrey to watch movies which they are interested in!

-From looking up specific movies, to being able to save them with their own watch list, users are also able to write their own reviews on the movies they have watched, Movie-Verse is designed to give more power and guidance to movie enjoyers, from beginners to experienced.
+From looking up specific movies, to being able to save them with their own watch list, users are also able to write their own reviews on the movies they have watched, ***Movie-Verse*** is designed to give more power and guidance to movie enjoyers, from beginners to experienced.

-Let's run throught the nifty features available, when using Movie-verse, and how the application works!
+Let's run throught the nifty features available, when using ***Movie-verse***, and how the application works!

 The application starts with 3 pages that are able to be visited: